 The history of tools and hardware tells the story of two conflicting impulses.
 The first was the urge—or, more likely, the necessity—to handcraft one’s home and furnishings.
 The second was the desire to take advantage of the opportunities available to entrepreneurs in the 19th century, when the Industrial Revolution enabled the mass-production of the tools that would give the rest of us the means to do-it-ourselves.

 Hand tools, be they vintage or new, can be organized into a number of categories.
 First there are the striking tools, such as hammers and axes and hatchets.
 Cutting tools include chisels and knives by companies such as Keen Kutter—saws are really in a class by themselves.
 And then there are the planes, which continue to be produced in dizzying numbers and sizes to achieve specialized results.
-Other categories include boring tools, which include hand-operated drills such as braces.
+Other categories include boring tools, which include hand-operated drills such as braces, and screwdrivers.

 Today, despite the plethora of new-tool choices available to serious woodworkers and do-it-yourselfers alike, many people return to vintage and antique tools.
 In addition to being perfectly functional—a well maintained hand tool can last for decades—some of these tools are like small sculptures.
 When artfully arranged in a garage or workshop, or lovingly stored in a companion vintage tool box, these pieces can continue their work for decades to come.